atmajs/a-di/Readme.md

 di
     .registerType(Foo)
     .methods({
+        // The method on an instance can be the called without any arguments
-        // DummyLogger will be replaced with the registration for ILog
+	// Di will provide required dependencies to the inner function
-        logger: [ILog]
+        doSmth: [ILog]
     })
     .asSelf();
 ```